 Because of this explosion in popularity, there is an endless list of sub-genres in the field.
 Not to mention, a variety of tools and technology you can use to create the beats, sounds, and arrangements electronically.
-But to become an electronic music producer, you have to be dedicated to your craft.
+However, to become an electronic music producer, you have to be dedicated to your craft.

 Whether you’ve already created a few tracks or are simply considering getting into the genre, here’s what you need to know about becoming a successful electronic music producer.

 - Research different EDM artists.
 It’s always a good idea to explore what’s out there before forging ahead.
 Find what speaks to you.